Swirrl/grafter-docs/_getting-started/040-understanding-grafts.md

 ### Slightly more complex example

-When you work with data you often have to deal with missing data.
-The `defgraft` form allows us to filter those missing data: **lets play a little bit more with the Clojure's REPL and with Grafter!**
+When you work with data you often have to deal with missing data. *Lets play a little bit more with the REPL and Grafter to see how to do this!*

 First lets create a new `Dataset` with a missing data: